Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 13.

-HP: Today, a region near Oklo receives more lightning strikes than anywhere else on earth.
-[See See Figure 197.]
-For centuries after the flood, warm oceans and heavy precipitation (explained on page 132) probably generated thunderstorms that were even more frequent and severe.
-As lightning strikes passed down through the thin layer of uranium ore, free neutrons were produced by bremsstrahlung radiation,112 as explained on page 361.
+HP: Today, a region near Oklo receives more lightning strikes than anywhere else on Earth.
+[See Figure 21] For centuries after the flood, warm oceans and heavy precipitation (explained on page 142) would have generated even more frequent and severe thunderstorms.
+As lightning strikes passed down through the thin layer of uranium ore, bremsstrahlung radiation125 accelerated radioactive decay and released neutrons, as explained on pages 406 and 411.
 Those neutrons then fissioned 235U and initiated brief, subcritical chain reactions.
-Their consequences are now seen in isolated zones within 30 kilometers of the Oklo mine.
+Their consequences are detected in isolated zones within 30 kilometers of the Oklo mine.

 14.

-[Response: Such cycles would not produce temperature variations and power surges as extreme as Harms found them to have been.55 Certainly, we would not expect to see thousandfold variations in the ratio of 235U to 238U over distances of less than a thousandth of an inch, especially after 2 billion years.
+[Response: Such cycles would not produce temperature variations and power surges as extreme as Harms found them to have been.56 Certainly, we would not expect to see thousandfold variations in the ratio of 235U to 238U over distances of less than a thousandth of an inch, especially after 2-billion years.

 Disposal of radioactive waste from nuclear reactors is a serious environmental problem.
 Few believe that any geological formation can contain radioactive waste for 100,000 years—even if held in thick, steel containers encased in concrete.
-However, at Oklo, most products of 235U decay have not migrated far from the uranium deposit,113 despite 2 billion years of assumed time.]
+However, at Oklo, most products of 235U decay have not migrated far from the uranium deposit,126 despite 2-billion years of assumed time.]

 15.

-HP: During the flood, fission and neutron production inside the earth produced 3He.
-It escapes to the earth’s surface along faults in the crust, so the amount of 3He at different locations varies widely.
+HP: During the flood, many nuclear reactions occurred inside the fluttering crust and in the porous floor of the subterranean chamber.
+Today, black smokers expel 3He and SCW from that porous floor.
+3He also escapes to the Earth’s surface along faults in the crust, so the amount of 3He varies widely at different locations.

 16.

-CE: The earth grew and evolved by meteoritic bombardment.
-Therefore, 3He must have been produced in outer space and brought to the earth as it evolved by meteoritic bombardment.
+CE: Nuclear reactions seldom occur inside the Earth, so 3He must be primordial—originating from the very beginning (the big bang).128 The Earth grew and evolved by meteoritic bombardment.
+Therefore, 3He was brought to the Earth as it evolved by meteoritic bombardment.

-[Response: Never explained is how helium, a light, inert gas, could have been trapped in meteoritic material or in a supposedly molten earth, where it would bubble to the surface.
-Even if helium became trapped in an evolving earth, why would the ratio of 3He to 4He vary so widely from location to location?
+How could helium, a light, inert gas, have been trapped in meteoritic material or in a supposedly molten Earth, where it would bubble to the surface?42 Even if helium became trapped in an evolving Earth, why would the ratio of 3He to 4He vary so widely from location to location?
+If the mantle is circulating, as textbooks erroneously teach, the small amount of 3He should be so diluted it would be undetectable.44

-One theory, which has gained little support, claims that a natural uranium reactor, 5 miles in diameter, has been operating at the center of the earth for 4.5 billion years.
+One theory, which has gained little support, claims that a natural uranium reactor, 5 miles in diameter, has been operating at the center of the Earth for 4.5-billion years.
 The lighter fission products from that reactor, such as 3He, supposedly migrated up 4,000 miles, primarily through solid rock.
 One problem with this idea is that any 3He produced near a neutron source would readily absorb a neutron and become 4He.
-The hypothetical reactor would itself provide those neutrons, as would any fissioning material (such as uranium or thorium) near the 3He’s 4,000-mile upward path.
-Likewise, 3He atoms that somehow fell to the earth 4,500,000,000 years ago would have to avoid free neutrons for a long time.]
+The hypothetical reactor would provide those neutrons, as would any fissioning material (such as uranium or thorium) near the 3He’s 4,000-mile upward path.
+Likewise, 3He atoms that somehow fell to the Earth 4,500,000,000 years ago would have to avoid free neutrons for a long time.]

 17.

-The high pressures required to form microdiamonds were likely produced by the compression event and/or “Shock Collapse,” explained on page 362.
-Minerals and isotopes in these zircons show that water and granite were also present.37 The extremely low ratio of 13C to 12C suggests that all these carbon isotopes were not originally present.
-Therefore, at least some carbon isotopes had to be produced or consumed, and that implies nuclear reactions.
+The compression event or shock collapse (explained on page 407) likely produced the high pressures required to form microdiamonds.
+Minerals and isotopes in these zircons show that water and granite were also present.38 The low ratio of 13C to 12C suggests that all these carbon isotopes were not originally present.
+Therefore, at least some carbon isotopes were produced or consumed, and that implies nuclear reactions.
 These zircons and their contents probably formed in the plasma channels “drilled” by the electrical discharges at the beginning of the flood.

 18.

-Although the earth was extremely hot 4.0–4.4 billion years ago, some regions must have been cool enough to crystallize zircons.
-This could have been above ocean trenches, where the geothermal heat flow is up to 17% lower than normal.114 If so, plate tectonics operated two billion years before we thought, although ancient trenches have never been found.
-[See “‘Fossil’ (Ancient) Trenches” on page 170.]
+Although the Earth was extremely hot 4.0–4.4-billion years ago, some regions, such as above ocean trenches, where the geothermal heat flow is up to 17% lower than normal, must have been cold enough to crystallize zircons.129 If so, plate tectonics operated two billion years before we thought, although ancient trenches have never been found.
+[See “ ‘Fossil’ (Ancient) Trenches” on page 185.]

 Helium Retention in Zircons.
-Based on today’s slow decay rates of uranium and thorium (in zircons), some rocks are claimed to be 1.5 billion years old, but their age based on the diffusion of helium out of those same zircons was only 4,000–8,000 years.39
+Based on today’s slow decay rates of uranium and thorium in zircons, some zircons are claimed to be 1.5-billion years old, but their age, based on the diffusion of helium out of those same porous zircons, was only 4,000–8,000 years.40

 19.

-HP: About 5,000 years ago, electrical discharges within the crust produced accelerated decay (1) during the weeks the crust fluttered at the beginning of the flood and (2) during the sudden compression event near the end of the flood.
-Helium produced by the decay of uranium and thorium in zircons, which are relatively porous, is still diffusing out; very little helium has escaped from zircons, because little time has passed.
-[See "Helium" on page 39.]
+HP: About 5,000 years ago, electrical discharges within the crust produced accelerated decay (1) during the weeks the crust fluttered at the beginning of the flood, and (2) during the sudden compression event near the end of the flood.
+Helium produced by the decay of uranium and thorium in zircons, is still diffusing out.
+Very little helium has escaped from zircons, because little time has passed since the flood.
+[See “Helium” on page 43.]

 20.